omicsNLP/Auto-CORPus/.github/ISSUE_TEMPLATE/feature_request.md

 labels: enhancement
 ---

 ## Is your feature request related to a problem?
-Please describe
+Please describe <!-- markdownlint-disable-line MD041 -->

 A clear and concise description of what the problem is.
 E.g. I'm always frustrated when [...]